How Long Does It Take To Learn A New Job?

 9. Build A Support Network:

-– Help you troubleshoot problems, and
+– Help you solve problems

 10. Take Breaks: